SYNwall/SYNwall_site/index.md

 # **SYNwall:** A different way to think firewalling

-**SYNwall** brings to you a total new way to approcach firewalling: you don't have to worry anymore about rules, IP, permissions and so on.
+**SYNwall** brings to you a total new way to approcach firewalling: you don't have to worry anymore about rules, IP, ports...

 * * *